Details of current and upcoming classes can be found by selecting from the menu to the left. Study information is updated continually.

 If you would like to be informed of new study and practice opportunities as they arise you may be interested in joining our mailing list.

-To book your place on any of our courses, please use the registration forms provided on each course page, or contact us to discuss the suitability of any course, or if you are considering late entry into any course.
+To book your place on any of our courses, please use the registration forms provided on each course page, or contact us to discuss the suitability of any course, or if you are considering late entry.

 For students who wish to follow the spiritual path, we offer the Sangha Program, which is open to those students who have completed a year of the Public Program.